plahteenlahti/lahteenlahti.fi/content/weeklies/2018-7/index.md

 ---
 title: "Weekly 7/2018"
 date: "2018-02-12"
----

-#### This week: world’s worst CEO, Airbnb for dinner, and nice corners you got there.
+---#### This week: world’s worst CEO, Airbnb for dinner, and nice corners you got there.

 _Our weekly collection design and development resources for hackathon hackers is once again filled with some must reads and good-to-knows._

-### 😺 What’s up Perfektio?

-We’ve started building a community for hackathon hackers, that aims to spread our way of turning hackathon concepts into real products.
-More about this later this week 😘

 ### 💻 Treats for developers